Explore Every Layer

 We live in a time where the hierarchical structure of teams with managers is moving to a new model of tribes with leaders.
 In the ideal version of this new landscape, the expertise of developers and specialists is recognized and everyone is involved in the decision-making process.
 How can we make this transition?
 How do we cope with our new roles?
 What works and what doesn’t?
 Behind every online interaction is a real live person with their own unique background, perspectives, biases and context.
 To be successful we must embrace and nurture our relationships with other humans, whether they are community members in an open source project, founded start-up or work for a huge corporation.
 How have our conversations changed in the past year?
 In the past five years?
 How will they change in the future?

 Due to the sheer scale of data being created every day, there is no real limit to what businesses can benefit from.
 Data now comes in many forms, ranging from website cookies to social media posts, IoTs to cameras and microphones.
 This means that processing this information got a lot harder.
 The unstructured nature of data in the modern world has led to the rise of ever-more advanced analytics programs attempting to make sense of the data flood.
 When making a decision, what is it you rely on?
 With technology being intrinsic in every aspect of business, making decisions based on hard facts of data should lie at the heart of any organization.
 As you scale, your security needs to change as your data is at greater risk of attacks, theft and malicious activities.
-Find out about encryption, firewalls and BI tools for clouds to keep your Data safe.
-Learn how to create a flexible end-to-end big data security philosophy for any organization.

 On average, it takes a company 8 months to figure out it has been hacked.
 In a world where innovation and deployment is expected at an ever-increasing pace, security is often neglected.
 Security requires time, and this time is often not prioritized imposing a challenge when new vulnerabilities are discovered and exposed every day.